totem-tech/documentation/crowdsale-docs/crowdsale-faq.md

 ### 7. What happens if I pay after the Crowdsale is closed?

 You contributions will be counted, but you will not achieve multipliers no matter how much you have contributed.
-If this is the case XTX will be allocated at a 1:1 value level for the cryptocurrrency you paid with.
+If this is the case TOTEM will be allocated at a 1:1 value level for the cryptocurrrency you paid with.

 ### 8. When will my total allocations be calculated?